marat-gainullin/kenga-window/README.md

-# kenga-window
+# Kenga windows
-Kenga popup window
+Kenga popup windows

 ## Install
 To install `kenga-window` package to your project, type the following command: